-This handbook has been created as an introduction to our school.
-Please take the time to familiarize yourself with its contents before your first day at ISR, and we encourage you to hold onto it for future reference as needed.
-If you have any additional questions, please do not hesitate to ask.
+This handbook has been thoughtfully prepared as an introduction to our school and its policies.
+We kindly ask that you take the time to familiarize yourself with its contents before the start of the new academic year.
+Please keep it for future reference as needed.
+If you have any questions or need further information, please don't hesitate to reach out to us.